TamirMareli/Network-Traffic-Anomaly-Detection/report.md

 After preprocessing:
 - Feature matrices were saved as NumPy arrays (`X_train.npy`, `X_test.npy`)
-- Target vectors were saved separately for binary and multi-class settings
+- Target vectors were saved for both binary and multi-class settings
+- Feature names were extracted for interpretability
 - The preprocessing pipeline was serialized for future inference

-At this stage, the dataset is fully prepared for machine learning model training.
+A validation step confirmed that class distributions between training and test sets remain consistent after preprocessing.

 ---